keeper-of-data/reddit-archive-x/README.md

 The script will stream everything from /r/all as it happens and only grab the post if it is a subreddit or user that you are following

 Content filtering is now supported for subreddits.
-This is done by adding `.nsfw` or `,sfw` after a subreddit.
+This is done by adding `,nsfw` or `,sfw` after a subreddit.
 In the example below:
 - `pics` will only save posts tagged `nsfw`
 - `gif` will download all content